Should Burger King Be Prosecuted For Their Google Home-Triggering Ads?

 No, this is a good thing.
 The security hole is, and has always been, that the devices only recognize selected trigger words.
 This hole is due to poor design choices of the manufacturers, and they must step up to the plate to fix it or become liable for any and all consequences.

-My GPS in my car has a 100% programmable verbal trigger (I have used "yo, bitch" in the past... so as you can see, quite prog
+My GPS in my car has a 100% programmable verbal trigger (I have used "yo, bitch" in the past... so as you can see, quite programmable) and it is almost a decade old.
+So there's zero question it can be done.

+The message is flat on the table now: Amazon, Google, Mycroft... everyone has to set up user-programmable trigger words as part of the install of the device / app.
+Otherwise this kind of thing, including truly hostile events, will be a regular consumer experience, and the manufacturers will be complicit.

+No manufacturer can argue they were ignorant of the risk now.
+Entirely a good thing.
+I look forward to them repairing this obvious malfeature.

 Re: (Score:2)